Clinical Research Associate

 Site delegation log

-Q19.
-What is Good clinical practice
+Q. What is Good Clinical Practice?

 Good clinical practice refers to ethical and scientific standards for designing, conducting, recording, and reporting clinical trials.